 Documentation provided by the Pharmacy as part of its audit appeal may result in additional findings.
 Appeal results are considered final.
-For a copy of Prime's Pharmacy Audit Appeal form and Prime's Audit Guidelines, visit Prime's website.
+For a copy of Prime's Pharmacy Audit Guidelines and Appeal form, visit Prime's website.

 - Documentation that conflicts with the initial documentation submitted will not be accepted during the appeal process. - Prescribing Provider or Covered Person attestations received to support the manner in which a claim is submitted must be received directly from the Prescribing Provider or member. - Appeals received after the due date will not be considered.